Connie Matthews: Black Panther Party Organizer

 Matthews was born in Saint Ann Parish, Jamaica on August 3, 1943.
 As an adult, she had studied in London and Vienna and had obtained a master's degree in psychology.
 Matthews worked for the International Folk Music Council in Copenhagen, Denmark, 1967–1969.
 She first became involved with the Panthers in 1968.

-In May 1969, Matthews was officially designated by the Panthers as their "International Coordinator", and was "authorised to mobilise to carry out demonstrations of support, raise funds, and inform the peoples of Scandinavia about poor black and oppressed peoples' revolutionary struggle from the Panthers' vanguard position".
+In May 1969, Matthews was officially designated by the Panthers as their "International Coordinator", and was "authorized to mobilize to carry out demonstrations of support, raise funds, and inform the peoples of Scandinavia about poor black and oppressed peoples' revolutionary struggle from the Panthers' vanguard position".
 In early 1969, Matthews organised a tour of Black Panther Party leaders Bobby Seale and Raymond Hewitt around Northern Europe, with the goal being to network with left-wing European political groups and raise funds for the "Free Huey" campaign, which sought to see Huey Newton released from prison.
 The tour was considered a success and Matthews was commended by the Panthers' central committee for her work, leading her to become more involved with the party.

 Matthews continued to build a base of support for the Panthers in Europe.
 Matthews was also responsible for recruiting French Intellectual Jean Genet, persuading him to travel to the United States for an extended tour where he took part in the "Free Huey" campaign.

 In February 1970 Matthews was a part of a tour of the United Kingdom, intended to strengthen bonds between the Black Panther Party and the Black Power Movement growing in Britain at the time.
 Hailing from Jamaica, a commonwealth nation, and having studied in London, Matthews was capable of speaking in a British manner, if not a British accent.
 However, during the tour, she spoke in a style more in line with the way the American Black Panthers spoke.
-Speaking to British Black Panthers, She was also critical of the direction they were going, telling them that they needed to work with non-black liberals and socialists instead of dividing into "sixteen organisations which won’t work with white people".
+Speaking to British Black Panthers, She was also critical of the direction they were going, telling them that they needed to work with non-black liberals and socialists instead of dividing into "sixteen organisations which won't work with white people".
 Between the use of American vernacular and stiff criticism, some of the British audience came away from the speech feeling stung.
 Derek Humphry, a journalist reporting on the speech for The Sunday Times, ran with the headline "Sister Connie Matthews swears at British Black Panthers", summarising how the speech was received.